Welcome to today's edition of the Rush 24-7 podcast.

 And if he does have enough money to pay for it out of pocket, is that how he wants to spend his money?

-So he's obviously said, you know what, I don't want to pay the fine because that means whatever health expenses my family needs got to come out of pocket.
+I don't want to pay the fine because that means whatever health expenses my family needs is going to come out of pocket.

-He either Has it or doesn't, based on costs, procedures, whatever unknown would be necessary, or insurance.
+He either has it or doesn't, based on costs, procedures, whatever unknown would be necessary, or insurance.

 Those are the options under the law.